emilyons/luma-ai/README.md

-# Luma AI Image Generation App
+# LumaBear AI Video Forge

-This is a React-based web application that uses the Luma AI API to generate images based on text prompts.
-The app allows users to input prompts, generate images, and view completed generations.
+LumaBear AI Video Forge is a lightweight React-based web app that makes it easy to generate AI-powered videos from text prompts using the Luma AI API.
+Whether you're exploring the capabilities of AI or just having some fun, this app provides a simple interface for experimenting with prompt-based video generation.
+It was designed as an afternoon project to dive deeper into AI integration, and it's perfect for anyone looking to tinker with AI video generation in a straightforward, accessible way.

 ## Features